rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

   and eventually everywhere OpenXR is.
 - Mixed Reality inputs like hands and eyes are trivial to access.
 - Easy and powerful UI and interactions.
-- Lots of model and texture formats are support out of the box.
+- Lots of model and texture formats are supported out of the box.
 - Flexible shader/material system with built-in PBR.
 - Performance-by-default instanced render pipeline.
 - Flat screen MR simulator with input emulation for easy development.